MoroccoAI/2023-GenAI-Hackathon/README.md

 ## 4. Submit Your Project

-- **Create a Pull Request**: Once your project materials are organized and uploaded, submit a pull request to the main repository for review and inclusion.
+- **Create a Pull Request**: Once your project materials are organized and uploaded, submit a pull request to the main repository for review and approval.

-changes to test PR